-Instructions on how to prepare a sample are available and can be downloaded from the Igenomix website or requested by email.
-The "Test Requisition Form" (provided within the provided kit and additionally available either from the Igenomix website or requested by email) must be completed and placed in the NACE kit.
+Instructions on how to prepare a sample are available and can be downloaded from the Igenomix website or requested by email labsaudi@igenomix.com.
+The "Test Requisition and Consent Form" (provided within the NACE kit and additionally can be requested by email labsaudi@igenomix.com) must be completed and placed in the NACE kit.